egonbraun/flatplan/README.rst

     }

-This makes it easy for tools like Open Policy Agent that have no way to recursively traverse a JSON file.
+This makes it easy for tools like Open Policy Agent to process our file since it has no way to recursively traverse a raw terraform plan.

 -------
 Install